dogmaticcentral/progesterone/README.md

 Is the TAD that contains 'my' gene  privileged in the number of TF binding sites (of some particular TF) it harbors, or are the TF binding sites perhaps distributed equally across all TADs?
-The latter case might imply that the TF binding sites we are finding are just distributed by some random process - this raises an awkward possibility that we are  just looking at noise.
+The latter case might imply that the TF binding sites we are finding are just distributed by some random process - this would raise an awkward possibility that we are  just looking at noise.

 [17_tfbs_distribution.py](17_tfbs_distribution.py) counts the number of TF binding sites for each TAD.
 For Gnuplot users, an input like [18_tfbs_distribution.gplt](18_tfbs_distribution.gplt) can be used to produce